warp-contracts/warp-wasm-templates/assemblyscript/README.md

 You can view deploy script code [here](deploy/scripts/deploy.js)

-8. Using RedStone SmartWeave SDKs' methods is similair to how you should use them in case of regular JS contracts.
+8. Using Warp SDKs' methods is similair to how you should use them in case of regular JS contracts.
 You can run a script which compiles contract, deploys it and reads its state by running:

 ```bash
 yarn read:[network]